 Final Figures & Payments

-Let’s wrap this up with an examination of your projected earnings.
+Let’s wrap this up with an example of your projected earnings.

 Now, what you’re due to make on Twitch is pretty random in a true sense of the word, just like any internet-based work at home job or side hustle.

 You might make $20 in a month, you might make $2000, or even $8000 a month like this guy.

 It all depends on how you market yourself, your relationship with your viewers, and more than a little bit of luck.

 Just like you hear about the top YouTubers being multi-millionaires, so too can top Twitch streamers become very wealthy.